Bhoodsidhhanath: Chaitra-Astami

 An annual festival celebrating Bhoodsidhhanatha is held on Chaitra Krishna Ashtami, a three-day celebration of the deity's wedding ceremony.
 On the first day, a bullock cart race is organised near the temple.
 Second day is the most important day and on this day Sasankathi(Holy long wooden or metallic bar) and Diva(Holy lamp) are the main attractions.
-On the third day Kusumba(Type of Bhang) is serveed as Prasadam to Bhoodsidhhnatha.
+On the third day Kusumba(Type of Bhang) is served as Prasadam to Bhoodsidhhnatha.